denham-ed/fraud-detection/README.md

   - It will plot the main variables against Fraud to visualise insights.
 - **Business Requirement 2:** Classification Pipeline
   - ACB want to predict if a transaction is fraudulent.
 This will require a binary classifier.

+  ## ML Business Case

+### Scope and Objective

+A ML model will be used to predict if a transaction is fraudulent.
+It will use the historical transaction data, as described above.
+The target variable ('fraud') is categorical and contains 2-classes.
+It is a supervised, 2-class, single-label classification model output: 0 (not fraudulent), 1 (fraudulent).

+The objective of the project is to allow ACB to safeguard customers and minimise financial loss due to fraud.

+### Measuring Success

+ACB have set clear metrics of such success, which are:

+- **95% Recall for Fraud.** This will protect the vast majority of customers at risk of fraud.
+- **90% Precision for Fraud.** ACB does not want to unnecessarily contact or take preventative action (such as freezing cards) for customers who are making genuine transactions.
+This has been shown to reduce customer satisfaction and trust in the bank.

+### Outputs

+The model output is defined as a flag, indicating if a transaction and _the associated probability of fraud!?!!??!!!?!?._
+*For this proof of concept, individual transactions will be entered into the dashboard.
+In future these will be able to be done in bulk*

+### Heuristics

+Currently ACB does not employ any approach to predicting fraudulent transactions.

+### Describe training data...